FurkanGozukara/Stable-Diffusion/Tutorials/How-To-Use-Roop-DeepFake-On-RunPod.md

 Start your pod with template : RunPod Stable Diffusion v1.5+v2 - :web-automatic-8.0.3 (or newer ones)

-Follow tutorial video of this ReadMe and execute below commands as shown in tutorial 1 by 1
+Follow tutorial video of this (will be added top once published) and execute below commands as shown in tutorial 1 by 1

 ```
 git clone https://github.com/s0md3v/roop